satya164/babel-plugin-optional-require/README.md

 try {
   a = require('optional-module');
 } catch (e) {
-  // handle failure from loading the module
+  // Handle failure from loading the module
 }
 ```

+If the module `optional-module` doesn't exist, the `require` call will be replaced with an IIFE that throws an error, so you can catch it and handle it at runtime.
+Otherwise, the code is left unchanged.